mrhamm/mrhamm/README.md

 - 👋 Hi, I’m @mrhamm,

+I am a physics Ph.D. that went rogue to study blockchain technology and smart contracts.
+I have worked on a variety of blockchains, including Ethereum, Solana, and Hyperledger.
+I study and develop decentralized applications, ranging from DeFi projects to NFTs.
+Courtesy to my research background, I have a penchant for collecting and analyzing on-chain data of all types.

-I have studied Theoretical Cosmology, Differential Geometry, and Dark Matter Physics for my Ph.D.
+Prior to my blockchain career, I studied Theoretical Cosmology, Differential Geometry, and Dark Matter Physics for my Ph.D.
 (See my arXiv profile at: https://arxiv.org/search/?query=benjamin+hamm&searchtype=author&source=header) My primary experience in coding has been in numerical and computational methods with a specific focus on systems of non-linear differential equations and how they can be used to model the physics of Dark Matter in galaxies.